Changes to Non-Urgent Outpatient Appointments

 We are mainly an outpatient based service but offer our expertise to other specialties within the hospital and see patients on the wards.

-Our team comprises of Consultants, Middle Grades (a registrar and clinical fellow), a junior doctor (SHO), nurses, health care assistants, physiotherapists (including hydrotherapy), occupational therapists, a pharmacist, secretarial and administrative staff and a research team.
+Our team comprises of Consultants, Middle Grades (a registrar and clinical fellow), nurses, health care assistants, physiotherapists (including hydrotherapy), occupational therapists, a pharmacist, secretarial and administrative staff and a research team.
 Please click on “Meet the Team” to learn about our staff members and their roles.

 Our clinics see both new referrals and follow up patients with a dedicated early arthritis clinic where patients with new inflammatory arthritis get an extensive work up in a “one stop shop” seeing the doctor, nurse and occupational therapist on the same day and, if required, an ultrasound scan.
 Our other specialised clinics include: